Mitral valve disease in dogs

 When to contact your vet

-Book an appointment with your vet if you have noticed any of the symptoms listed above or you’re worried about your dog’s heart.
+Contact your vet if you have noticed any of the symptoms listed above or you’re worried about your dog’s heart.
 If your dog has mitral valve disease and they are deteriorating, contact your vet for an appointment.

 Emergency: If your dog is struggling to breathe, contact your vet immediately for an emergency appointment.